FiAWe/recruitment-ml/README.md

 python naive_bayes.py --generate_substrings --random_substrings 5
 ```

-`naive_bayes.py` also has the option to run k-fold cross-validation with the `--kfolds` flag:
+`naive_bayes.py` also has the option to run k-fold cross-validation with the `--kfolds` flag
+( Other models do not have this option, and will ignore the flag if it is passed )

 ```bash
 python naive_bayes.py --kfold